 - Our lab has now used the mockup to create your new teeth and set them into a hard, tissue coloured acrylic base.

-- At this stage of your fitting we may need to carry out some minor adjustments to allow the new denture to bed in.
+- At this stage we may need to carry out some minor adjustments to allow the new denture to bed in.

 - If for any reason you don’t feel you need to come back then we will book you anyway for a review appointment at 6 weeks from your fitting.
 This is to review your bite and ensure everything is bedding in well